blues/notehub-python/README.md

 The [`.github/`](.github/) folder holds a set of GitHub Actions workflows that automate common tasks like [creating PRs](.github/workflows/create-pr.yml) out of new branches and publishing new releases to PyPi.

 The [`openapi.yaml`](openapi.yaml) file is a copy of the one in the Notehub repo (a private Blues repository).
-Anytime a new version of [Notehub.io][notehub] is deployed and the `openapi.yaml` file there is updated, a fresh copy of that file is added to this project in a new branch via a GitHub Actions workflow.
+Any time a new version of [Notehub.io][notehub] is deployed and the `openapi.yaml` file there is updated, a fresh copy of that file is added to this project in a new branch via a GitHub Actions workflow.

 The [`config.json`](config.json) file is the one that will require changes before a new version of the package is published to PyPi.
 The [next section](#updating-the-auto-generated-notehub-py-package) will elaborate further.